-Diverz: We worked together to put all the different pages together.
-And it was awesome!
-Minus the dot stickers.
-Incluz wanted the whole book to be just that.
+Diverz: We worked together to put all the different pages together, and it was awesome!
+Minus the dot stickers, which is what Incluz wanted the whole book to be.

 Why is the coloring book important?

 Accez: You get to color in characters in wheelchairs like me!
-You also learned new things like the English Braille alphabet, and now you can write your name in braille.
+You also learn new things like the English Braille alphabet so that you can write your name in braille.

-Diverz: How much you can learn!
-There’s letters, and words, and sign language, and pictures, and devices, and dot stickers.
+Diverz: There’s so much you can learn!
+There are letters, and words, and sign language, and pictures, and devices, and dot stickers.
 Did I say dot stickers?
 How did that happen?

 What do you hope everyone takes away from the coloring book?

-Accez: That you can color inside or outside the lines any way you want, and no one but you can tell you how to color!
+Accez: That you can color inside or outside the lines any way you want, and no one else can tell you how to color!
 That’s why I also love my superpower.